SANIUL-blackdragon/SHADOW-AI/docs/md/draft-1.md

 - **Submodules**: Eight specialized modules handle tasks from data capture to final execution.

 ### 2.1 Data Input
-- **Live Data**: Extracted via a screen reader on TradingView, focusing on price digits and timestamps in real-time.
+- **Live Data**: Extracted via a screen reader on binance api, focusing on price digits and timestamps in real-time.
 - **Historical Data**: Sourced from APIs like Binance, Yahoo Finance, or Alpha Vantage, stored and managed locally.

 ### 2.2 Training Pipeline